 - Increased total revenue by $500,000 in one fiscal year.

-A recruiter might not know anything about the last company you worked for, but they will certainly recognize these numbers as a benchmark for your experience.
+Hiring managers might not know anything about the last company you worked for, but they will certainly recognize these numbers as measures of your effectiveness.
+Check out the tips for executive resume writing.